cykod/Quintus-website/public/guide/scenes.md

 The Scenes module introduces two important objects into the mix: the Scene class and the Stage class.

 The Scene class is actually a quite simple class that doesn't provide a lot of functionality.
-It's however quite an important class for Quintus as it serves a single, important purpose: to let you build reusable scenes that can staged.
+It is however quite an important class for Quintus as it serves a single, important purpose: to let you build reusable scenes that can be staged.

 Scenes hold only two properties: a callback method for adding items to a stage and a hash of options that control the behavior of the stage.
 Think of scenes as instructions for how you might set up a stage.